sprucely-designed/mainwp-discord-notifications/README.md

 ## Installation

 1. **Download the Plugin:**
-   - Clone this repository or download the ZIP file from the GitHub repository.
+   - [Download}(https://github.com/sprucely-designed/mainwp-discord-notifications/releases) the source code ZIP file from the latest release.

 2. **Upload the Plugin:**
    - Go to your WordPress dashboard.